Celshade/BTCelParse/README.md

 1. **Python [3.11+]**:
     * See docs and install instructions -> [here](https://www.python.org/)
-    _This program may work with older versions of python, but this has not been explicitly tested_ _Type annotations may break backwards compatibility - modify by using the build-in `Typing` module or remove them if using older versions of python._
+    * _This program may work with older versions of python, but this has not been explicitly tested._
+        * _Type annotations may break backwards compatibility - modify the program by using the built-in `Typing` module or by removing annotations if using older versions of python._

 ## Python Requirements:
 1. **requests**: Installable via `pip install requests` [->PYPI docs<-](https://pypi.org/project/requests/)